 - This recipe is paleo, gluten free, dairy free, whole30 friendly, autoimmune protocol friendly, and soy free.

-- This is a great way to satisfy your sweet tooth without having to turn on your oven.
+- This easy recipe is a great way to satisfy your sweet tooth without having to turn on your oven and has plenty of nutritional benefits you can feel good about

 - You can switch this recipe up by also using it for homemade popsicles or a smoothie bowl.